mdb1/SwiftTypoDetector/README.md

 If you want to provide a set of custom words:

-1. Create a file named `learned_words.txt` in the root of the project you want to find typos on.
+1. Create a file named `learned_words.txt` inside the project you want to find typos on.
+  * _Note 1_: It won't matter if it's in the root or not.
+  * _Note 2_: You could even have multiple `learned_words.txt` and the script will combine them all.
 2. Populate the `.txt` file with one learned word per line (lowercased).
   * The script will lowercase the words before matching them to the ones in the `.txt` file.